Related forms and processes

 Note: The competent authority can only waive the fees in exceptional cases.

-probably four to six weeks
+usually four to six weeks

 You will receive the residence permit in the format of a bank card incorporating additional electronic functions.
 You will find further information at “Application for electronic residence permit (eAT)".

-Young citizens of other countries can also obtain a settlement permit under less stringent requirements if they
+Young citizens of other countries: can also obtain a settlement permit under less stringent requirements if they

 - grew up in Germany or